 Let us purchase a PositiveSSL certificate from Namecheap.

 Once the payment is complete, click the manage button to open your SSL certificate options.

 After you click manage, you will see an option similar to the screenshot below.

-We need CSR (Certificate Signing Request).
-A CSR is an encoded data to provide public key along with information to identify domain name and other details.
-CSR is generated by your host.
+We need a CSR (Certificate Signing Request).
+A CSR is an encoded data to provide public key along with information to identify domain names and other details.
+Your host generates CSR.

 Generate new CSR for the domain.